edgedb/easy-edgedb/chapter6/index.md

 select <int64><json>'18930503';
 ```

 The problem is that it is a conversion from a JSON string to an EdgeDB `int64`.
-It gives this error: `ERROR: InvalidValueError: expected json number or null; got json string`.
+It gives this error: `edgedb error: InvalidValueError: expected JSON number or null; got JSON string`.
 To keep things symmetrical, you need to cast a JSON string to an EdgeDB `str` and then cast into an `int64`:

 ```edgeql
 select <int64><str><json>'18930503';